 - Cimetidine: Take 800‒1,200 mg a day in divided doses.
 Cimetidine is a heartburn drug that has potent immune enhancing properties.
 (It is sold in pharmacies over-the-counter.)

 Do not delay implementing the above regimen.
 Once viruses that cause respiratory infections infect too many cells, they replicate out of control and strategies like zinc lozenges will not be effective.
 Treatment must be initiated as soon as symptoms manifest.
-Although this regimen has not been studied specifically in the context of COVID-19, there is little reason not to implement this strategy along with contacting a qualified healthcare provider as soon as possible after onset of upper respiratory tract infection symptoms.
+Really, many of the treatments are best started weeks in advance to get the immune and anti-inflammatory benefits.
+Although this regimen has not been studied specifically in the context of COVID-19, there is little reason not to implement this strategy as there is a reluctance to use anything not tested by high quality studies in the medical/political environment which thus entails a high cost to use .

 Below are a few additional integrative interventions that have shown beneficial immune-enhancing effects in the context of viral upper respiratory tract infections.